nizamiza/noc-pb-deno-fresh-workshop/WALKTHROUGH.md

 ## 12. Implement a global [middleware](https://fresh.deno.dev/docs/concepts/middleware)

-In the middleware, we will check if we have a valid user session and also provide a context state to the rest of the application.
+1. Create a `_middleware.ts` file to check if the user has a valid session and provide the context state to the rest of the routes.

 ```ts
 // routes/_middleware.ts